Shauna N. Gillooly, PHD

 Works in Progress

-My works-in-progress continue to focus on themes of political violence and civilian mobilization, as well as some large-N studies on the state of the field of International Relations.
+My works-in-progress continue to focus on themes of political violence and civilian mobilization, particularly around extractive industry projects in Latin America.

 An Incomplete Peace: State Violence and Strategies of Resistance in Colombia.